gvincenta/shadow-leap-/readME.txt

 Additional features:
 screen blinks.
 Uncomment the code in "SpriteController.java", render() function section to see this feature.
 Levels 0-5, loadable by default.
+Level 0 and 1 were given, and the other levels were added by myself.